Corporate Communications in a State of Upheaval

 2021 will be the year

-in which everyone will put their communication strategy to the test.
+in which everyone will be putting their communication strategy to the test.

 Andreas Schauerte